rpadovani/rpadovani.com/_posts/2015-01-26-ubuntu-phone-hardware.markdown

 ---
 layout: post
 title:  "Ubuntu Phone Glimpse: The Hardware"
-date:   2015-01-26 19:30
+date:   2015-01-26 19:42
-description: Ubuntu Phone: let's have a look on the hardware of the first phone!
+description: Ubuntu Phone: let's have a look on hardware of the first phone!
 categories:
 - ubuntu phone
 permalink: ubuntu-phone-glimpse-hardware